Olympus E-M5 II vs Sony HX400V

-Both the E-M5 II and the HX400V are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the HX400V does not have a direct predecessor.
+The HX400V is a recent model that features in the current product line-up of Sony.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M5 II and the Sony HX400V?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus OM-D E-M5 Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.